Asutosh11/TextSummarizeX/README.md

 sudo docker run -it textsummarizex:1.16
    ```

-<b>Now you have a docker image ready and running on ur local.<br>Need to push that to docker hub, so that you can pull it from a linux server and run it</b>
+4. Now you have a docker image ready and running on ur local.<br>Need to push that to docker hub, so that you can pull it from a linux server and run it

 ```bash